ARM sees royalties accelerating with latest smartphone chips

-LONDON ARM Holdings ARM.L, the British company behind the processor in Apple's (AAPL.O) iPhone 6, reported a better than expected 25 percent rise in profits on Wednesday, and predicted its royalty income was set to get a big boost from smartphones.
+LONDON ARM Holdings, the British company behind the processor in Apple's iPhone 6, reported a better than expected 25 percent rise in profits on Wednesday, and predicted its royalty income was set to get a big boost from smartphones.

 The company, whose designs were used to produce some 3.5 billion chips in the previous quarter, reported a pretax profit of 118.9 million pounds ($182 million).
 Revenue, up 19 percent at 225.9 million pounds, was split evenly between licensing and royalties.